oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 graph itself, so each template fetches only what it loads and a new workflow needs no change here.
 A template's `envVars` cannot drive this — nothing merges them into a service container (`SERVICE_START` has no template id; the container env comes only from `userData`).

+Custom nodes follow the same graph-driven rule.
+The script installs [TTS-Audio-Suite](https://github.com/diodiogod/TTS-Audio-Suite) — for the assemble workflow's voice conversion — only when an installed graph mentions `UnifiedVoiceChangerNode`, so the product template never pays for it.
+The clone lands in the bucket's `custom_nodes`, but pip installs into the container and is lost on stop, hence the unconditional reinstall on every launch; it is cheap because `XDG_CACHE_HOME` puts pip's wheel cache in the bucket too.
+It installs into the container's own site-packages rather than `--target` + `PYTHONPATH`: a second `numpy`/`torch` ahead of the container's would break ComfyUI itself.
+Every step is non-fatal — escrow is already claimed by then, and the video workflows need none of it.

 ### `automatic1111.json` — Stable Diffusion WebUI (A1111) (GPU)